gurock/trcli/README.md

 - **Creating new test runs for results to be uploaded to**
 - **Managing project labels for better organization and categorization**
 - **Retrieving and listing test cases with advanced filtering**
+- **Generating and listing reports for aggregated insights and analytics**

 To see further documentation about the TestRail CLI, please refer to the [TestRail CLI documentation pages](https://support.gurock.com/hc/en-us/articles/7146548750868-TestRail-CLI)